Oaxaca en la historia y en el mito: Using a Codex

 Many admire the Mixtec codices as works of art.
-García Bustos also shows us how they were used.
-In the image below, a leader is pointing out the meaning of three scenes from a Codex.
+García Bustos also shows us how they were used to educate.
+In the image below from the mural, a leader is pointing out the meaning of three scenes from a Codex.
 Viewing the three images being pointed to from bottom to top, the first image is inspired by the Yuta Tnoho Codex as are the second, discussed earlier as well as the top image of corn.

 John Pohl, an American academic, speculates that codices were portable scripts, or storyboards, for celebrating historical events.
 The codices could be displayed " while a poet recited the text to musical accompaniment, and actors in costume performed parts of the saga.

 Arturo García Bustos as a pre-hispanic character

-The image of Arturo García Bustos below bears a striking resemblance to the pre-Hispanic character that we observed above in the scene interpreting a codex.
-This is one of several examples of how Arturo García Bustos added a personal touch mixed with a hint of irony to the mural he named Oaxaca en la historia y en el mito located in the Palacio de Gobierno of Oaxaca de Juárez.